 Attend Your Cat's Follow-Up Appointment

 At your follow-up appointment, your vet will check in on your cat's recovery, look for signs of infection, and changes your cat's bandages.

-Our veterinary team at [SEO COMPANYNAME] has been trained to correctly dress surgical sites and wounds.
+Our veterinary team at Best Friends Veterinary Hospital has been trained to correctly dress surgical sites and wounds.
 Bringing your cat to our veterinary hospital for a check-up allows this process to take place — and allows us to help ensure your cat's healing is on track.
 We will also address any concerns or questions you may have.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.